TheRobBrennan/azure-certification-renewal-az-204-azure-developer-associate/azure-functions/javascript/demo-azure-vscode/README.md

-# EXAMPLE: Using the Azure Portal
+# EXAMPLE: Using VS Code

 Please see [Quickstart: Create a JavaScript function in Azure using Visual Studio Code](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-node?pivots=nodejs-model-v4) for more information.